beau1399/fast-markov/README.md

 The one remaining step more complicated than that is the application of *validate-quote* from "language.clj."
 This function ensures some basic syntactic rules are respected by the generated quote.
 In particular, parentheses and quotes must be balanced, and the quote must end with a sentence terminator.

 The *validate-quote* function will remove characters from the end of the quote-in-progress until all of these conditions are met.
-In particular, this is a good way to remove the sentence fragment that likely resides at the end of the quote prior to this process.
+In particular, this is a good way to remove the sentence fragment that likely resides at the end of the quote prior to the call to *validate-quote*.

+It is possible that *validate-quote* will remove all of the characters from the quote-in-progress without ever finding a quote that satisfies all of the necessary conditions.
+This is very unlikely with "language.clj" (in particular *units*) set up as it is in the archive.
+However, if one alters this file to remove the unitization of quotes and/or parenthetical expressions, this becomes much more likely.

+If this happens, *validate-quote* will return an empty string, and *make-quote* will respond by discarding the quote generation attempt and beginning another.